lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/lua/readme.md

 ## Lua - still being made

-A lot of compatibility issues between versions here, but it can work.
+A lot of compatibility issues between versions here, but it can work!

 Requirements to use correctly: